District 50 Board Places Bond, Mill Levy on November Ballot

 The Bond Proposal (2 dollars per month per $100,000 of assessed property valuation) would raise $20 million to upgrade safety and security features in schools and add air conditioning to the five elementary schools without air conditioning.
 In addition, the money would be used to renovate facilities providing students access to science, technology, engineering and math (STEM) classes to prepare them for jobs of the future.
 Funds would also be available to match state funds as part of the Building Excellent Schools Today (BEST) program.

 The Mill Levy Override (3 dollars per month per $100,000 of assessed property valuation) would raise $2.5 million a year to support academic programming focused on science, technology, engineering and math (STEM) as well as practical vocational training.
 The funds would offset future budget cuts that impact classroom sizes as well as arts, theater and music programs.
 The dollars would keep highly qualified teachers in the classroom and support the continued implementation of the District’s successful Competency Based System (CBS).

-the board resolution and ballot language here.
+You can read the board resolution and ballot language here.

 Ballots for the November 4 election will be mailed to registered voters the week of October 13.

 Posted September 4, 2014